zuvbruuv/Luna-Interface-Suite/Documentation.md

 	Name = "Toggle Example",
 	Description = nil,
 	CurrentValue = false,
-	Flag = "Toggle", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
     	Callback = function(Value)
        	 -- The function that takes place when the toggle is switched -- The variable (Value) is a boolean on whether the toggle is true or false end
-})
+}, "Toggle") -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
 ```

 #### Creating A Color Picker